 The Respondent has not filed a Response.
-It has no consent from the Complainant to register any domain name incorporating the Complainant's trademark, it has not used the disputed domain names for a bona fide offering of goods or services, and the Respondent is not commonly known by the disputed domain name, nor is it making noncommercial fair use of the disputed domain name.
+It has no consent from the Complainant to register any domain name incorporating the Complainant's trademark, it has not used the disputed domain names for a bona fide offering of goods or services, and the Respondent is not commonly known by the disputed domain name, nor is it making a noncommercial or fair use of the disputed domain name.

-The current passive holding of the disputed domain name does not give rise to any rights or legitimate interests.
+The Respondent's redirection of the disputed domain name is similar to a passive holding of the disputed domain name, and does not give rise to any rights or legitimate interests.